Bug reports, feedback¶

 Write a comprehensive commit message

-Relate your change to an issue in the tracker if such an issue exists (see this page of the GitHub documentation for more information on this)
+Relate your change to an issue in the tracker if such an issue exists (see Closing issues via commit messages of the GitHub documentation for more

 Document your change, if it is a non-trivial one.

-Send a pull request from GitHub (more on this here)
+Send a pull request from GitHub (see About pull requests for more insight about this topic)

 These are residing under ‘/test/functional’ and they are formed of multiple components.
 First, each Python file is considered to be a test case and it should be accompanied by a .txt file, having the same name, with the messages that are supposed to be emitted by the given test file.